 - An overview of college ministries offered by The United Methodist Church

-- Next 2016 is an event to encourage and support students who dream of making a difference in the world right now for Christ.
+- NEXT UMC is encourages and supports students who dream of making a difference in the world right now for Christ.

 Recommended reading on UMC.org